 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 This notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.
-This notice applies to all of the records of your care generated by Greater Lawrence Family Health Center and Methuen Family Health Center.
+This notice applies to all records, in all formats (paper and electronic) of your care generated by Greater Lawrence Family Health Center, Methuen Family Health Center and Haverhill Family Health Center.